math2001/notes/linux/boot.md

-# How the fuck does this computer boot?
+# How the does this computer boot?

 ## 0. Turn on hardware

-Don't know shit about that.
+Don't know anything about that.
 Just happens when you press the on button.

 ## 1. Firmware